ganeshutah/Jove/README.md

        - Choose where to install (you can press enter for the default)
        - Answer ``yes'' to having the Anaconda path prepended to your PATH

    5. Exit that terminal and open a new one.
-Make sure that the
-       - 'jupyter' found is the one you installed
+       - Make sure that the
-       - which jupyter
+         'jupyter' found is the one you installed, via command 'which jupyter'.
        - This should return a path in the directory where you installed Anaconda 3.
        - It will be similar to /home/username/anaconda3/bin/jupyter